HOW TO Create an Application Landscape with Views

 Read about configuring shapes as buttons on the help.

-Tip: Try to create a visualization yourself and visualize the view with different shapes.
+Tip: Try to create a visualization and visualize the view with different shapes.

 dragon1 application portfolio management visualization template